-Vascular anomalies can be classified in two different classifications: malformations or tumours.
-They are often confused, especially at the time of diagnosis.
+Vascular anomalies are normally classified in two different groups: malformations or tumours.
+They are often confused, especially when it comes to diagnosis.

-Here, we will describe tumours and malformations as different entities, focusing our attention on vascular tumours.
+In this book, we will describe tumours and malformations as different entities, focusing our attention on vascular tumours.